LANS: A Layout-Aware Neural Solver for Plane Geometry Problem: Introduction

-The contributions of this work are summarized in four folds: (1) We propose a layout-aware neural solver LANS for GPS, which can represent and fuse geometry diagram effectively.
+The contributions of this work are summarized in four folds: (1) We propose a layout-aware neural solver LANS for GPS, which can represent and fuse geometry diagrams effectively.
 (2) We introduce the MLA-PLM module with two pre-training strategies SSP and PMP, realizing global relationship modeling and cross-modal alignment of point primitives.
-(3) We design the LA-FA module, equipping with layout-aware attention mask directed by point positions, to further strengthen the layout awareness of LANS.
-(4) Our LANS outperforms existing symbolic solvers and neural solvers significantly on Geometry3K and PGPS9K datasets \cite{Zhang2023}.
+(3) We design the LA-FA module, equipped with a layout-aware attention mask directed by point positions, to further strengthen the layout awareness of LANS.
+(4) Our LANS outperforms existing symbolic solvers, neural solvers, and current multimodal large models significantly on Geometry3K and PGPS9K datasets.